hmshreyas7/dish-wish/README.md

 # Dish Wish

 Dish Wish is an Android app that allows users to maintain two types of wish lists: "To Cook" and "To Eat".
-These are presented as two separate tabs when the user opens the app.
-The user can then add more items or update existing ones.
+These are presented as two separate tabs when the user opens the app where they can then add more items, update existing ones, or delete them.

 ## Project Structure